truenas/documentation/content/_includes/ClusterWarnings.md

 Using the clustering feature on a SCALE system adds some restrictions to that system:

-* You cannot create new SMB shares separately from the clustering settings.
-* You cannot add the system to a different cluster.
-* You cannot remove single systems from one cluster and migrate to another.
-This is not currently supported.
+* Activating clustering disables individual SMB share creation on cluster member TrueNAS systems.
+* Systems join a single cluster at a time.
-* You cannot remove a system from a cluster until you delete the entire cluster.
+* Removing or migrating systems from a cluster requires deleting the entire cluster.
-* You cannot reuse an existing node without properly leaving an the cluster and cleaning up old gluster-related metadata.

-Existing non-clustered SMB shares no longer function.

 Cluster nodes (systems) must be on the same release of SCALE.